 Amazon revealed that it is planning to open a non-Whole Foods grocery store next year in the Woodland Hills neighborhood of Los Angeles, CA. The 35,000 square foot store will occupy a space vacated by Toys R Us.
 It will include standard checkout lanes, unlike its Amazon Go locations.

-According to reports, Amazon has signed at least a dozen leases for grocery stores in the Los Angeles area.
+According to reports, the online shopping giant has signed at least a dozen leases for grocery stores in the Los Angeles area.
 Chicago and Philadelphia are other target markets.

 Marketplace Pulse Founder Jouzas Kaziukenas told TechXplore that Amazon is mining data about the grocery business through Whole Foods and its other projects.